 Exploring the remains of the Great Deccan Sultanate at Golkonda Fort Hyderabad

 When visiting Hyderabad City, it is imperative to visit Golkonda Fort – a clear testimony of the glorious past of the empires of India.
 It is located just outside the city of Hyderabad.
-On our road trip from Bangalore to Hyderabad, we stayed in Marriott Resort and Convention Centre.
+On our road trip from Bangalore to Hyderabad, we stayed in the Marriott Resort and Convention Centre Hyderabad .
 While the Golkonda Fort was about 14km from the hotel.
 When I visited here on the second day of our 4 days trip to Hyderabad, I was highly impressed by the architecture, strategic location, and the rich history of Golkonda Fort.

 An introduction to Golkonda Fort Hyderabad